 One of the nicest cities in the Caribbean region is Trinidad, Cuba.
-This is one of the first Cuban cities founded by the Spanish (around 1514), which grew to become the richest in the country thanks to the production of sugar cane, cattle and tobacco by the slaves that were imported from Africa.
+This is one of the first Cuban cities founded by the Spanish (around 1514), which grew to become the richest in the country thanks to the production of sugar cane, cattle and tobacco for which slaves coming from Africa were used.

-Plantation owners made it a point to show their wealth, so Trinidad, Cuba, is an extravaganza of beautiful palaces, airy squares, colonial homes.
-No trip to the country can be considered complete without visiting this beautiful town, so well preserved that it also is a UNESCO World Heritage Site where the historical center is completely closed to cars.
+Plantation owners made it a point to show their wealth, so Trinidad is an extravaganza of beautiful palaces, airy squares, colonial homes, so much so that it’s been recognized as a UNESCO World Heritage Site where the historical center is completely closed to cars.

-Trinidad, Cuba – What To See And Do In And Out Of The City
+What To See And Do In Trinidad, Cuba

-The historic center of Trinidad, Cuba, is closed to traffic.
-This makes it particularly pleasant to walk around and take in the views of beautifully kept colonial buildings.
+The historic center of Trinidad Cuba, is closed to traffic.
+This makes it particularly pleasant to wander around and admire the colorful colonial buildings.
 The best ones are all in Plaza Mayor, but if you push yourself beyond that, on the side streets, you’ll discover a glimpse of local life, with people sitting on doorsteps, trying to protect themselves from the sun, playing dominos or just chatting with friends.

 The heart of Trinidad, Cuba is its Plaza Mayor.
 This beautiful square was built at the time of the maximum wealth of the city, when it was rich thanks to the sugarcane plantations.
 The square is surrounded by colorful historic buildings dating back to the 18th and 19th centuries.

-TIP: As one of the main attractions in town, Plaza Mayor is crowded with tourists.
+As one of the main attractions in town, Plaza Mayor is crowded with tourists.
 Along with tourists there are many touts.
-Be prepared to be called by them, and asked for just about anything.
-One even asked me to give her the shirt I was wearing.
-A firm no helps pushing them away.
+Be prepared for some cat calling, ladies!

-The Convento de San Francisco is one of the most visible buildings in Trinidad, Cuba.
+The Convento de San Francisco is one of the most visible buildings in Trinidad.
 Its bright yellow tower can be seen from various parts of town.
 It’s a famous landmark, where people love taking a postcard photo.
-The convent is now a museum with an exhibits about the Cuban revolution.
+The convent is now a museum with an exhibit about the Cuban revolution.
 Its main attraction, however, it the tower from where there is a splendid view of the city below.

 Museo Histórico Municipal, aka Palacio Cantero